Welsh Woodland Culture

 I am very pleased to introduce Welsh Woodland Culture as a new weekly activity.

-Already students have begun to appreciate that this activity is a great opportunity to get out into the woods, leaving behind school routine and life indoors for the chance to spend a few hours lost in nature.
-Uptake has been good and students have become very committed to learning about the immediate world around us and appreciating its diversity.
+Already pupils have begun to appreciate that this activity is a great opportunity to get out into the woods, leaving behind school routine and life indoors for the chance to spend a few hours lost in nature.
+Uptake has been good and pupils have become very committed to learning about the immediate world around us and appreciating its diversity.

 Every session we learn about the natural world and, hopefully, awaken an awareness of the richness which is all around us.
 We spend minutes of mindful contemplation and share ideas.
 With each outing there is an opportunity to share ideas and become aware of one’s natural surroundings.
 There are elements of botany (tree identification, reading the landscape) and craft activities in situ.
 There is also a linguistic thread, with tree names and words for the natural world being noted, in Welsh and English – as well as key words in other European languages.